 - Once you make your forum private, click the link to "Manage Authorized Users" → Click the "Invite Users" tab.

-- You can enter individual email addresses, or bulk upload a list.
+- You can enter individual email addresses, or copy and paste a comma separated list.

 - You’ll be given the option to create a customized invitation message.